stone-rs/spdk/doc/jsonrpc.md

 cluster_name            | Optional | string      | Rados cluster object name created in this module. uuid                    | Optional | string      | UUID of new bdev

-If no config is specified, Ceph configuration files must exist with all relevant settings for accessing the pool.
+If no config is specified, Stone configuration files must exist with all relevant settings for accessing the pool.
 If a config map is passed, the configuration files are ignored and instead all key/value pairs are passed to rados_conf_set to configure cluster access.
-In practice, "mon_host" (= list of monitor address+port) and "key" (= the secret key stored in Ceph keyrings) are enough.
+In practice, "mon_host" (= list of monitor address+port) and "key" (= the secret key stored in Stone keyrings) are enough.

 When accessing the image as some user other than "admin" (the default), the "user_id" has to be set.